 PMA: WDA & balancing adjustments: WDAs for small pools

-This new type of WDA for small pools was introduced by FA08 and applies to the main pool and the special rate pool.
-It does not apply to single asset pools.
+The small pools alowance applies to the main pool and the special rate pool.
+It does not apply to other pools such as single asset pools.

 Where the total amount of a person’s qualifying expenditure (in the pool, or to be added to the pool), minus the total of any disposal receipts for the chargeable period - call this amount £x - is less than or equal to the ‘small pool limit’ of £1,000, the person is entitled to a WDA of that amount (that is, of £x).
 A person may either claim the small pools WDA (if the amount in the pool does not exceed the limit) or the normal percentage WDA.
 He cannot claim both WDAs in respect of the same pool in the same chargeable period.